ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Who Should Choose Mixed Tocopherols Full Spectrum vs d-Alpha Tocopherol?

-Choose d-Alpha Tocopherol if: your healthcare provider has recommended it for a specific therapeutic goal, or you require a specialist form not covered by the T1 preferred option.
+Choose d-Alpha Tocopherol if: your healthcare provider has recommended it for a specific therapeutic goal, or you require a specialist form not covered by the top-ranked preferred option.

 Speak with your healthcare provider for personalized guidance.
 The best Vitamin E form for you depends on your individual health goals, existing nutrient status, and the dose your provider recommends.